Aridaman-singh/eCommerce/README.md

 ## 6. 🚧 Current Status & Future Enhancements

-The core functionality of the e-commerce cart, including product display, quantity management, and basic authentication, is implemented.
+The core functionality of the e-commerce cart, including product display, quantity management, and user authentication, is fully implemented and robust.

 **Currently working on:**

 * **Refining JWT integration:** Ensuring seamless token handling, expiration, and secure storage on the frontend for a robust user experience.
 Debugging initial login issues related to token propagation.

 **Planned Future Enhancements:**

+* **Backend Features:**
+    * `POST /api/products/batch`: Add multiple products to the catalog in a single request.
     * User profiles and order history.
     * Product search and filtering.
     * Checkout process and payment integration.
     * Admin panel for product management.
+* **Frontend Features:**
     * More robust error handling and user notifications (e.g., toast messages instead of `alert()`).
+* **Deployment:**
-* Deployment to cloud platforms (Render/Railway for backend, Vercel/Netlify for frontend).
+    * Deployment to cloud platforms (e.g., Render/Railway for backend, Vercel/Netlify for frontend).

 ---

-## 7. 🎁 Optional Bonus Features (Implemented/Planned)
+## 7. 🎁 Optional Bonus Features (Implemented)

-* **JWT-based dummy authentication with hardcoded users:** **Partially Implemented.** The backend endpoints for register/login and JWT generation are set up, and frontend components for login/register exist.
-The authentication flow is being actively refined.
+* **JWT-based dummy authentication with hardcoded users:** Fully implemented.
+Backend endpoints for register/login and JWT generation are set up, and frontend components for login/register exist.
+The authentication flow is robust.
-* **Support cart per user using JWT:** **Implemented.** Cart operations (add, get, remove/decrement) are now tied to the authenticated `userId` via JWT.
+* **Per-User Cart Support using JWT:** Fully implemented.
+Cart operations (add, get, remove/decrement) are now securely tied to the authenticated `userId` via JWT.

 ---